jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 is incremented again, marking the memory region as free again.
 Because the stack pointer decrements with new data, we can say that the stack grows to the bottom, starting from high addresses in memory and growing to low addresses.

+TODO: add picture here

 The function can store local variables on the stack (inside its so-called stack frame).
 These are pushed onto the stack after the return address, meaning the variables are at lower memory addresses than the return address.
 Furthermore, variables on the stack are located directly next to each other.
 This is why bounds checking is very important for buffers.
 Reading or writing outside the bounds of a variable means we are reading or writing other variables.
 We call this buffer overflow.

+TODO: add picture here

 ## Go memory safety

-Go employs some safety techniques that prevent buffer overflows, amongst other vulnerabilities.
+Go employs some safety techniques that prevent buffer overflows, among other vulnerabilities.
 The type system strictly encodes the buffer length of variables, e.g. we have `[8]byte` and `[16]byte` as completely different types with no casting from the short buffer to the long buffer.
 This prevents the misuse of memory regions which will eventually lead to a potentially exploitable buffer overflow.